fredericklussier/ObservablePy/readme.rst

 Working on (developping)
 -------------------------
-* having an option for logging.
+* Having an option for logging.
+* When observe multiple element, knowing the element that change.
+* Add more element type than properties
-* Prepare a setup in pip
+* Prepare a setup in pip.

 Concepts
 --------